KaatoDev/NotzScoreboard/README.md

 You can choose to use dynamic placeholders from other plugins via the PlaceholderAPI or your own static placeholders that can be created via the plugin's configuration file.

 ### Color codes
-The plugin allows you to use the old color code system and short color codes instead of creating long <color> strings in every scoreboard line or in messages sent to players.
+The plugin allows you to use the old color code system and short color codes instead of creating long <color> strings in every scoreboard line or in messages sent to players. (v4 only)

 ### Tip
 For questions or issues: [Discord @Gago32](https://discord.com/users/258701013198831617)